Introducing our Committee Members for 2019/20

 Jade joined the University of Gloucestershire in September 2017 as a rower.
 With past experience in sculling, sweep and gig rowing in Cornwall, and being a sports scholar at UOG, she became an asset to the team with a number of successes, including being in 2 winning Varsity crews in 2019.
 She took on the role of Freshers coach last year to aid Matt in coaching new members to the best of their abilities, helping the club thrive and grow.

-Jade is currently in the process of completing her Level 2 British Rowing Club Coach qualification and is coaching the Atlantic Challenge team in the lead up to the contest in Russia, 2020.
+Jade is a Qualified Level 2 British Rowing Club Coach and is coaching the Atlantic Challenge team in the lead up to the contest in Russia, 2020.
 With the qualification, she plans to continue to coach the University of Gloucestershire rowing team, as well as her home club, Castle Dore Rowing Club in Cornwall.